nodecosmos/nodecosmos_server/charybdis/README.md

 ### 👾 Use Monstrous tandem of Scylla and Charybdis to build your next project
-⚠️ **WIP: This project is currently in an early stage that uses async trait support from rust nightly release**
+⚠️ **WIP: This project is currently in an experimental stage; It uses built-in async trait support from rust nightly release**

 <img src="https://www.scylladb.com/wp-content/uploads/scylla-opensource-1.png" height="250">